top of page

 “This is an exceptionally clear ecclesiastical ruling, and rebuttals the claims of all those who claim to have seen the Gospa everywhere and at any time since the year of 1981.
 The verdict of the Bishops’ Conference is for me an authoritative instruction, responsive, and binding.”

-The April 1991 decision constituted the Church’s official position on Medjugorje, and should have been final, but in a direct breach of this and the CDF's 2013 decree on Medjugorie, Pope Francis decided to authorize pilgrimages Medjugorje in 2019 so that pilgrimages to the site would no longer be restricted as before.
+The April 1991 decision constituted the Church’s official position on Medjugorje, and should have been final, but in a direct breach of this and the CDF's 2013 decree on Medjugorje, Pope Francis decided to authorize pilgrimages Medjugorje in 2019 so that pilgrimages to the site would no longer be restricted as before.

-The “ad interim” director of the Holy See Press Office, Alessandro Gisotti, responding to journalists’ questions about the Vatican announcement, said, “Considering the considerable flow of people who go to Medjugorie and the abundant fruits of grace that have sprung from it, this authorization is part of the particular pastoral attention that the Holy Father intended to give to that reality, aimed at encouraging and promoting the fruits of good.”
+The “ad interim” director of the Holy See Press Office, Alessandro Gisotti, responding to journalists’ questions about the Vatican announcement, said, “Considering the considerable flow of people who go to Medjugorje and the abundant fruits of grace that have sprung from it, this authorization is part of the particular pastoral attention that the Holy Father intended to give to that reality, aimed at encouraging and promoting the fruits of good.”

 Started by a Sex-Predator and Fake Mystic

 In 1981, six children under the direction of Fr.
 Vlasic began making fraudulent claims of having seen the Virgin Mary.
-Of key significance was Vlasic’s involvement with the Charismatic Movement since this is what launched the Medjugorie craze.
-Just prior to meeting the Medjugorie “seers” in 1981, Vlasic was in Rome to participate in the International Charismatic Renewal Conference, and there he was told by Sr. Briege McKenna, a false prophetess, that he would become the head of a worldwide Marian movement with the help of the “Holy Spirit.”
+Of key significance was Vlasic’s involvement with the Charismatic Movement since this is what launched the Medjugorje craze.
+Just prior to meeting the Medjugorje “seers” in 1981, Vlasic was in Rome to participate in the International Charismatic Renewal Conference, and there he was told by Sr. Briege McKenna, a false prophetess, that he would become the head of a worldwide Marian movement with the help of the “Holy Spirit.”

 Rooted in the Charismatics